Item

 Example:

-Returns the “multiplier” of a ERSStack which are:
+Returns the “multiplier” of a EStack which are:

 Example:

-The main type that represents, well, a runescape item.
-TRSItem is a type of String and therefore inherits all String methods.
+The main type that represents, well, a game item.
+TItem is a type of String and therefore inherits all String methods.

 Checks if the specified bounds has an item in it.